Working

-The working directory (or working tree) in Git refers to the directory on your local machine where the actual files and folders of your project are located.
+The (or tree) in Git refers to the on your local machine where the actual files and folders of your project are located.
 It is where you create, edit, and delete files during the course of your development.

-Understanding how the working directory fits into Git’s structure is essential for version control.
+Understanding how the working fits into Git’s structure is essential for version control.

 1. The Three Git Areas